jcmullwh/image_project/README.md

 1. Download the portable executable for your OS from the Real-ESRGAN project: https://github.com/xinntao/Real-ESRGAN

-2. Download the model files (param/bin) and place them in a `models` directory next to the executable, or provide an explicit `model_path` in config/CLI.
+2. It's easiest to download the OS executable (middle of README page, not a release) because it includes the models.
+If not download the model files (param/bin) and place them in a `models` directory next to the executable, or provide an explicit `model_path` in config/CLI.

 3. Ensure the binary can be found by the project by doing one of:
    - Put it on your PATH (so `realesrgan-ncnn-vulkan` is executable), OR